More

 If a player's ball lies in or touches an aeration hole or slit:

-a.
-Ball in General Area.
+a) Ball in General Area.
 The player may take free relief under Rule 16.1b.

-b.
-Ball on Putting Green.
+b) Ball on Putting Green.
 The player may take free relief under Rule 16.1d.

-But interference does not exist if the aeration hole only interferes with the player's stance or area
+Interference does not exist if the aeration hole only interferes with the player's stance or area of intended swing or, on the putting green, on the player's line of play.

 iv.
-Cracks in the Ground.
+Cracks in the Ground

 In parts of the general area cut to fairway height or less are ground under repair.
-The player may
+The player may take free relief under Rule 16.1b.
+But relief is not allowed if the crack only interferes with the player’s stance.

 4. IMMOVABLE OBSTRUCTIONS CLOSE TO PUTTING GREENS (e.g., Sprinkler Heads)